victoryang1/DAT-BOS-16/lessons/lesson-14/readme.md

 ```

 We want our model to learn:
 - Which columns are correlated (i.e. likely come from the same topic)?
-        This is the _word distribution_
+This is the _word distribution_.
 - Which topics are in each document?
-        This is the _topic distribution_
+This is the _topic distribution_.

 ```python
 from gensim.models.ldamodel import LdaModel